ItalyPaleAle/francis/docs/content/workflows/examples/thumbnails.md

 })
 ```

-## What happens when it goes wrong
+## Example failures

+Example failures and how they are handled:

-**One thumbnail's format is unsupported.** Its attempt reports a permanent failure, and `TolerateFailures` records it.
+- One thumbnail's format is unsupported.
+   Its attempt reports a permanent failure, and `TolerateFailures` records it.
 The manifest lists it with its error, the notification goes out, and the instance is `completed`. `GetStatus` shows the failed task inside a completed step.

-**The object store is unreachable for twenty seconds during the fan-out.** Every in-flight attempt reports a retryable error, so second attempts are scheduled two seconds out and third attempts four seconds out if needed. `GetStatus` shows `attempts: 2` or `3` on the affected tasks, and the run completes a little later.
+- The object store is unreachable for twenty seconds during the fan-out.
+   Every in-flight attempt reports a retryable error, so second attempts are scheduled two seconds out and third attempts four seconds out if needed. `GetStatus` shows `attempts: 2` or `3` on the affected tasks, and the run completes a little later.

-**The manifest store is down for longer than five attempts cover.** The step fails, `WithSkipOnFailure` records `notify` as skipped, and the instance terminates `failed` with nothing to roll back. `List(Status: failed)` finds it, and a new instance with the same input re-drives it once the store is back.
+- The manifest store is down for longer than five attempts cover.
+   The step fails, `WithSkipOnFailure` records `notify` as skipped, and the instance terminates `failed` (with nothing to roll back). `List(Status: failed)` finds it, and a new instance with the same input re-drives it once the store is back.

-**The callback endpoint returns 503 for an hour.** The notification step exhausts its ten attempts over about twenty-five minutes of backoff. `WithOptional` records the failure and the instance is `completed`, with the failed step visible in `GetStatus` and in the step-failure metric.
+- The callback endpoint returns 503 for an hour.
+   The notification step exhausts its ten attempts over about twenty-five minutes of backoff. `WithOptional` records the failure and the instance is `completed`, with the failed step visible in `GetStatus` and in the step-failure metric.